Nashville Knights (football): History

 The Nashville Knights used when the team was an LFL franchise from 2018 to 2019.

 In 2010, the then-Lingerie Football League almost established a franchise for the Nashville area, but the plans were canceled due to a successful petition by locals to keep it out of the area.
 This was due to the controversy of the uniforms worn by LFL players when the league started.
 The league was renamed to reflect the fact that the uniforms became less revealing after the 2011–12 season.

 Seven years later, the now-Legends Football League made the announcement that they would expand to include a Nashville-based franchise to be named as the Nashville Knights in April 2018.
 Former Seattle Mist tight end and middle linebacker Danika Brace was named the Knights' head coach.
-This makes Brace the first female coach in the history of the LFL, and the first female to coach any kind of professional sports team in the Nashville area, as well as the state of Tennessee.
+This made Brace the first female coach in the history of the LFL, and the first female to coach any kind of professional sports team in the Nashville area, as well as the first female to coach in any non-college sports team (pro or semipro) in the state of Tennessee.
 Brace also served as the general manager.
 The Knights replaced the Pittsburgh Rebellion as the fourth Eastern Conference team because the Rebellion began searching for a new home venue.

-In December 2019, the LFL was rebranded as the Extreme Football League (X League).
+In December 2019, the LFL was rebranded as the Extreme Football League, which later became known as the X League).
 The Knights were the only LFL team to not change names in the transition to the X League and were scheduled for games against the Omaha Red Devils, Chicago Blitz, Los Angeles Black Storm, and the Seattle Thunder.
 However, on January 7, 2020, the league announced that the Knights had missed several procedural deadlines for participating in the 2020 season and was replaced by a new franchise, the Kansas City Force.